uio-bmi/immuneML/docs/source/galaxy/galaxy_import_remote_data.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 It is possible to collect multiple iReceptor datasets into one immuneML dataset, for example when combining one dataset with repertoires from diseased subjects, and a second dataset from healthy subjects.
-In this case, make sure that each of the .zip files must have a unique name in the history, as duplicate names will be ignored by the 'Create dataset' tool.
+In this case, make sure that each of the .zip files must have a unique name in the history, as duplicate names will be ignored by the `Create dataset <https://galaxy.immuneml.uio.no/root?tool_id=immune_ml_dataset>`_ tool.
 The names of  history elements can be altered by clicking their 'Edit attributes' button (pencil icon).

 Creating the immuneML dataset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Under immuneML, use the 'Create Dataset' tool to create the immuneML dataset (see :ref:`How to make an immuneML dataset in Galaxy` for a more general explanation of this tool).
+Under immuneML, use the `Create dataset <https://galaxy.immuneml.uio.no/root?tool_id=immune_ml_dataset>`_ tool to create the immuneML dataset (see :ref:`How to make an immuneML dataset in Galaxy` for a more general explanation of this tool).
 Select the iReceptor Gateway data format, and select one or more .zip files from the Galaxy history.
 A difference between creating an immuneML repertoire dataset from iReceptor Gateway .zip files and other file formats is that in the former case, no metadata file needs to be provided.
 The metadata file will internally be constructed by immuneML based on the metadata.json files provided in the .zip file.